hydpy-dev/hydpy/hydpy/docs/development.rst

-To support the frequent usage of doctests, one is allowed to use them at any section of the documentation, accepting possible reduncancies with defined `conventional` unit tests.
+To support the frequent usage of doctests, one is allowed to use them at any section of the documentation, accepting possible redundancies with defined `conventional` unit tests.
 The module :mod:`~hydpy.tests.test_everything` searches for doctests in all Python modules and all `reStructuredText`_ files contained in the package hydpy and executes them.